alexei-ozerov/kuco-rs/README.md

 Inspired by (much better and more interesting) projects such as [Atuin](https://atuin.sh/), and the [Dirtwave M8 Tracker](https://dirtywave.com/), KuCo aims to combine elements from each to create something which can stave off my RSI from writing `k get po -n... | grep...` constantly.

+To be clear, this is a _learning project_ for me - things will change frequently and often.
+My goal is to get exposure to multi-threading, in-memory caching, and structuring larger projects when building them on my own.

 KuCo's functionality is encapsulated by a set of screens.
-The way you traverse those screens is wrapped up in a UI element shamelessly stolen from the M8.
+The way you traverse those screens passes data from one screen to the next.
+This can be visualized by thinking of the structure shamelessly stolen from the M8.

-TODO: Explain the chain and all that ...

 ```
   S A